Vector search in Azure AI Search

 Image Retrieval Vectorize Image API(Preview) supports vectorization of image content.
 We recommend this API for generating embeddings for images.

 LangChain is a framework for developing applications powered by language models.
-Use the Azure Cognitive Search vector store integration to simplify the creation of applications using LLMs with Azure Cognitive Search as your vector datastore.
+Use the Azure AI Search vector store integration to simplify the creation of applications using LLMs with Azure AI Search as your vector datastore.

 Semantic kernel is a lightweight SDK enabling integration of AI Large Language Models (LLMs) with conventional programming languages.
 It's useful for chunking large documents in a larger workflow that sends inputs to embedding models.